KentvTran/Smart-Alert-Lab-ML/README.md

 # **Smart-Alert-Lab-ML**

 ## **Goal**
-The goal of this project is to develop a machine learning model to predict room occupancy based on sensor data.
+The goal of this project is to develop a machine learning model to predict room occupancy based on sensor data, and eventually also predict room activity and emergencies.

 ## **Data Dictionary**